Xiaowei-Zhang0710/Ketamine-Depressive-Circuits-Analysis/README.md

 ### Step 2: Result Aggregation and Leading SNP Identification (2.plot0.get_cytoband_full.r)
 Purpose: To serve as a bridge between MR statistical results and spatial visualization.
 Core Logic: Aggregates multi-omics causal results across cell types.
 It identifies a leading SNP for each causal target gene.
-Prioritization Logic: Identifies the most representative leading SNP by prioritizing the SNP with the lowest $P$-value from the GWAS results; if none is available, defaults to the SNP with the lowest $P$-value from the exposure eQTLs.
+Priority Logic Logic: Identifies the most representative leading SNP by prioritizing the SNP with the lowest $P$-value from the GWAS results; if none is available, defaults to the SNP with the lowest $P$-value from the exposure eQTLs.
 Output: Generates a standardized coordinate table for genome-wide mapping.